Generalized Von Neumann Universe and Non-Well-Founded Sets: Non-Well-Founded Sets

 \subsection{Infinitely Generated Set}

 An infinitely generated set is a generator of non-well-founded sets and contains only one infinite branch.
 It is the limit of well-found sets known as finitely generated sets.
-As discussed in a previous section, an infinitely generated set\ is an infinite structure that is (generally) described by an infinitely long formula of $\mathcal{L}_{\omega_{1},\omega_{1}}$ involving countably many quantifiers.
-A $\mathcal{L}_{\omega_{1},\omega_{1}}$ formula may be undecidable but is always decidable in a language of finitely many quantifiers $\mathcal{L}_{\omega_{1},\omega}$ (\cite{Karp} and \cite{Scott}).
+As discussed in a previous section, an infinitely generated set\ is an infinite structure that is (generally) described by an infinitely long formula of $\mathscr{L}_{\omega_{1},\omega}$ \cite{Scott}.
 First, we introduce the notion of a finitely generated set.